Jason Miller (fighter): Strikeforce: Nashville brawl

-On April 17, 2010, following Jake Shields' victory over Dan Henderson, Miller entered the cage, without proper approval, during Shields' post-fight interview.
-During that interview, Mayhem interrupted Shields and asked "Where's my rematch, buddy?"
-Gilbert Melendez and Shields responded by pushing Miller away, and Nick Diaz then threw a punch at Miller which started a brawl.
-Members of the Cesar Gracie Jiu-Jitsu camp, including Melendez, Nick and Nate Diaz, attacked Miller while he was held down on the canvas by other members of the Gracie camp.
+On April 17, 2010, following Jake Shields' victory over Dan Henderson, Miller entered the cage unexpectedly during Shields' post-fight interview.
+During that interview, Miller interrupted Shields and asked "Where's my rematch, buddy?"
+Shields and associate Gilbert Melendez responded by pushing Miller away.
+Melendez, Nick Diaz, Nate Diaz, and other members of the Cesar Gracie Jiu-Jitsu camp attacked Miller, initiating a mass brawl.
 The fight was eventually broken up by referees, members of Dan Henderson's corner and the promoter's security personnel.

-Miller and five other participants in the brawl were each given three-month suspensions, and fines ranging between $5,000 and $7,500.
+Miller and five other participants in the brawl were each given three-month suspensions and fines ranging between $5,000 and $7,500.

 Following the events of the Nashville Brawl, Miller expressed an interest in fighting Nick Diaz.
 The 170-pound Diaz refused, stating he was the Strikeforce Welterweight Champion and needed to continue to fight at that weight.
 He requested Miller move down to 170 lb to fight him.
 Miller continued to attempt to set up a fight, offering 183 lb as a catchweight.
 Diaz counter-offered a catchweight of 181 lb.
-Scott Coker, CEO of Strikeforce was interested in setting up the fight, but failed to do so as Zuffa took over Strikeforce.
+Strikeforce CEO Scott Coker expressed interest in scheduling a fight, but was unable to do so prior to Strikeforce's acquisition by Zuffa.

 Return to the UFC

 On April 22, 2011, Miller signed a multi-fight agreement with the UFC.

 Miller was expected to face Aaron Simpson on July 2, 2011, at UFC 132.
-However, on May 27, 2011, it was revealed that Miller would be one of the coaches of The Ultimate Fighter Season 14, opposite to Michael Bisping.
+However, on May 27, 2011, it was revealed that Miller would coach opposite Michael Bisping on Season 15 of The Ultimate Fighter.
 Miller was replaced by Brad Tavares on the UFC 132 card.

-Miller was defeated by Bisping on December 3, 2011, at The Ultimate Fighter 14 Finale.
-Round 1 was controlled by Miller with grappling, but Miller tired after that round, and was defeated via TKO at 3:34 of the third round.
+On December 3, 2011, Bisping defeated Miller during The Ultimate Fighter 14 Finale.
+Miller lost the fight via TKO at 3:34 of the third round.

 Miller was then defeated by C. B. Dollaway on May 26, 2012, at UFC 146.
 After dropping Dollaway with a right hand, Miller appeared to injure his left knee.
 He was taken down for the rest of the fight and lost via unanimous decision (29–28, 30–26, and 29–28).
-Miller had very publicly stated on his Twitter page that if he lost the fight, he would retire.
+Miller had previously stated on his Twitter page that if he lost the fight, he would retire.

-One day following the loss, Dana White ignored Miller's statement of retirement, instead opting to publicly fire Miller.
-White cited unspecified "backstage antics" on the part of Miller as a partial reason for the cut as well as Miller being a "clown" in his wardrobe choices before the fight.
-Miller later stated his side of the story, describing it as a brief confrontation with backstage official Burt Watson over Miller's attempt to wear a gasmask and colorful paper bag over his face for his walk-out.
+Despite Miller's claim that he was considering retirement, Dana White opted to fire Miller one day after his loss to Dollaway.
+White cited unspecified "backstage antics" on the part of Miller as a partial reason for the cut, as well as Miller being a "clown" in his wardrobe choices before the fight.
+Miller later described a brief confrontation with backstage official Burt Watson over Miller's attempt to wear a gasmask and colorful paper bag over his face for his walk-out.